vegetableman/blog/content/about/index.md

   <div class="tint"></div>
 </div>

-I am a programmer with an eye for design who loves engaging in all aspects related to frontend, backend, marketing and analytics.
+I am a programmer with an eye for design who loves engaging in all aspects related to building products.

-I love building products.
-Be it for work or for a personal project.
-And when not building them, I find myself not too far from thinking about them.
-It's quite similar to world building in that it exercises all the faculties that one has, to conjure up an imaginary world for all of us to inhabit and interact.
+Building or creating something allows me to indulge in world building in that it exercises all the faculties that one has, to conjure up an imaginary world for all of us to inhabit and interact.

-I love art.
-Just enough to find myself dabble in it, mostly on illustrations.
-And when it comes to UI, I love rummaging around the nooks and crannies of the interface labyrinth to get the user experience just right.
-I often stick to the basics though.
-I am the *meat and potatoes* kind of guy.

 #### Other Interests:

-<p class="margin-sm">I enjoy riding motorbikes — it's solitude in spectacular motion and working out.
-Between podcasts and blogs, I have finally managed to snuck in some books — currently reading "Fear and loathing at Rolling stone" by Hunter Thompson.</p>
+<p class="margin-sm">I enjoy riding motorbikes — it's solitude in spectacular motion, reading, listening to podcasts and working out.</p>

+Recent read: **Infinity Powers** by Steven Strogatz.

 #### This blog:

-<p class="margin-sm">This blog will be mostly about programming, user interfaces and the themes surrounding it.
-I will be documenting my results here as well as on X. You could follow me on X: <a href=" https://X.com/vghanand" target="_blank">@vghanand</a>.
-(I will get more active on it, I promise!)</p>
+<p class="margin-sm">This blog will be mostly about programming, tools, startups and the themes surrounding it.
+I will be documenting my results here as well as on X. You could follow me on X: <a href=" https://X.com/vghanand" target="_blank">@vghanand</a>. </p>

 #### Contact me: